-The Unsolicited Messaging dialog is used to specify whether the DNP slave sends class 1, 2, and 3 unsolicited data updates.
+The Unsolicited group is used to specify whether the DNP slave sends class 1, 2, and 3 unsolicited data updates.

-- Unsolicited Mode Class 1, 2, and 3: These parameters specify whether unsolicited messaging is allowed.
+Unsolicited Mode Class n: Specify whether unsolicited messaging is allowed.
 Options include Automatic, Enable, and Disable.
 Automatic takes no action and is at the slave's discretion.
 Enable permits the reporting of data updates for the selected classes.
 Disable turns off unsolicited messaging.
-The default setting is Automatic. - Disable unsolicited messaging during start up: When checked, this option stops unsolicited messaging during start up.
-This option is only available when one or more classes have Enable selected and no class has been set to Automatic.
-This setting applies to all Event classes.
-The default setting is unchecked.
+The default setting is Automatic.

+Use Unsolicited Messaging During Startup: Enable to allow unsolicited messaging during startup.
+This can only be disabled when one or more classes have Enable selected and no class has been set to Automatic.
+This setting applies to all event classes.
+The default setting is Enable.

-Event Playback
+Device Properties - Event Playback

-The Event Playback dialog specifies when to retain a set number of updates and deliver them to clients.
+The Event Playback group specifies when to retain a set number of updates and deliver them to clients.
 DNP slave devices may be configured to retain event reports until contacted by a DNP master.
 The slave typically delivers event reports in bulk when responding to an integrity poll, event poll, or via unsolicited messages.
-The DNP driver retains only the most recent update for a given I/O point and discards most or all of the historical stream by default.
+The driver retains only the most recent update for a given I/O point and discards most or all of the historical stream by default.

-Important: Event Playback continues if the device goes into an error state.
-If the device is still in an error state when playback for the tag completes, the tag quality is bad.

-Note: Playback may be disrupted periodically by TCP connection attempts.
+- Event Playback continues if the device goes into an error state.
+If the device is still in an error state when playback for the tag completes, the tag quality is bad. - Playback may be disrupted periodically by TCP connection attempts.
 It stops if auto-demotion is enabled and the device is demoted.

+Descriptions of the properties are as follows:
-• Enable Event Buffer: When checked, this option allows event reports from the remote DNP device to be buffered and played back for OPC client collection.
-The default setting is unchecked.

-Note: The client may display intermittent buffered values if the slave sends buffered data while Event Playback is turned off.

-• Max.
-Events Per Point: This parameter specifies the maximum events to be collected per point.
+- Event Buffer: When enabled, this option allows event reports from the remote DNP device to be buffered and played back for OPC client collection.
+The default setting is disabled. - Note: The client may display intermittent buffered values if the slave sends buffered data while Event Playback is turned off. - Max Events Per Point: This property specifies the maximum events to be collected per point.
 The valid range is 1 to 10000.
-The default setting is 100.

-Note: More than the specified Max.
-Events Per Point can be played back if the DNP3 Master Ethernet Driver is in the middle of processing buffered data from the slave and more events arrive (or if Max.
-Events Per Point is exceeded during the playback).

-• Playback Rate (ms): This parameter specifies the rate at which event reports are played back.
+The default setting is 100. - Note: More than the specified Max Events Per Point can be played back if the DNP3 Master Ethernet Driver is in the middle of processing buffered data from the slave and more events arrive (or if Max Events Per Point is exceeded during the playback). - Playback Rate (ms): This property specifies the rate at which event reports are played back.
 The valid range is 50 to 10000.
 The default setting is 2000 milliseconds.